 Argus Leader’s Tour de Kota It turns out 2012 was the last year for Tour de Kota.
 The Argus-Leader newspaper, which presented the week-long bicycle tour, is partnering with the city of Sioux Falls on a June 29-30 wellness event in the city which includes bicycle riding on both days .
 Dates: June 19-20, 2013.

-Black Hills – Inn-to-Inn – A 234-mile self-supported bike tour visits attractions in the Black Hills, such as Mount Rushmore.
+Black Hills– A 234-mile self-supported bike tour visits attractions in the Black Hills, such as Mount Rushmore.
 Camping.
 Loop starts in Rapid City, South Dakota.
 Although cyclists carry their own gear, packing is light because all lodging and most meals are taken at inns along the route.
 Offered by non-profit Adventure Cycling Association.
 Dates: Aug.
-31 – Sept.
-6, 2013.
+30 – Sept.
+5, 2014.

-Ride the Fault — The inaugural 7-day bicycle tour loop visits areas of four states hit by the 1812 New Madrid earthquake.
-Starts in Sikeston near the “boot” of Missouri, followed by overnights in Malden, Mo., Paragould, Ark., Caruthersville, Mo., Reelfoot Lake State Park, Tenn., Hickman, Ky., and New Madrid, Mo.
-Flat route with options for cyclists seeking hills or more mileage.
-Dates: June 22-29 2013
+Ride the Fault — The 7-day bicycle tour loop visits areas of four states hit by the 1812 New Madrid earthquake.
+Starts in Sikeston near the “boot” of Missouri, followed by overnights in Campbell, Mo., Paragould, Ark., Caruthersville, Mo., Reelfoot Lake State Park, Tenn., Hickman, Ky., and New Madrid, Mo.
+Mostly flat route with occasional hills on a couple of days to provide scenic variety.
+Dates: June 22-28, 2014.

 Other bike rides: